OpenTAI/wild-deepfake/README.md

 ## FACE PRIVACY Statement
 We have done the following to ensure face privacy in the dataset.
-* Our dataset is used only for research purposed, we only release face sequence rather than the whole video.
+* Our dataset is used only for research purposes, we only release the face sequence rather than the whole video.
 * We block the key parts of the face in the paper and slides.
 We also set up strict access rules.
-* When applicants apply, we will check the applicant’s academic email address, personal electronic signature and other necessary information.
+* When applicants apply, we will check the applicant’s academic email address, personal electronic signature, and other necessary information.
 * We require the applicant to sign a strict agreement to ensure that the dataset is used only for research purposes.
-* If some parts of the dataset affect you, you can [contact us](https://forms.gle/Knzz1Xqn43ukGpcD6) to remove them.
+* If some parts of the dataset affect you, you can [contact us]([https://forms.gle/Knzz1Xqn43ukGpcD6](https://forms.gle/o8vy9Q8fQ5mQZ4Qk6)) to remove them.

 ## Introduction
    **Previous datasets**